pedroandrade1977/Hubitat-Awair-Connect/README.md

 6) Before completing, you can indicate whether you want to retrieve Temperature information in Fahrenheit (default is Celsius)
 7) You can also indicate whether you want to store data with 0, 1 or 2 decimal places.
 I use this in order to display correctly in Dashboard tiles

+Additional settings:
+- in App code, row 26, you can set debug level: 1 is trace level (everything), 5 is error only
+- in App code, row 240, you can set polling refresh frequency.
+I usually comment this out, as I refresh based on a rule in RM

 That's it.
 Enjoy and feel free to let me know of any issues.